matt-ava/beginner-cadence-course/Chapter1.0.md

 **1) What are the 5 Cadence Programming Language Pillars?**

 * Safety and Security: strong type system.
-* Clarity: Code should easy to read.
+* Clarity: code easy to read.
 * Approachability: similar to other programming languages.
 * Developer Experience: easy debug.
 * Resource Oriented Programming: uses resources.